 If you are in the UK and you had been planning to return to your home country to make an application for a long-term visa, and then come back to the UK, Home Office guidance states that you can now make this application from within the UK.
 This only applies if your current leave expires between 24 January and 31 July 2020, including if your leave has already been extended to 31 July 2020.
-Previously this concession only applied if you current leave expired between 24 January and 31 May 2020, and has recently been extended.
+Previously this concession only applied if you current leave expired between 24 January and 31 May 2020, and was subsequently extended.

 You will need to meet the requirements of the route you are applying for and pay the UK application fee.
 The terms of your existing leave will remain the same until your application is decided.
 This means that if you are currently here as a visitor, for example, and want to apply for a route that allows you to work in the UK, you won’t be able to work until your new application is decided.
 As above, you will not be able to enrol your biometrics for the time being.

 If your current visa expires after 31st July 2020 these provisions will not apply to you, unless your application is urgent.
 You should keep checking the gov.uk website for updates as we understand this deadline may be reviewed by the Home Office.